-While vegan and vegetarian lifestyles are more popular than ever, it’s unlikely that most people will give up meat completely.
+While vegan and vegetarian lifestyles are more popular than ever, vegan startups being of growing interest in recent years, it’s unlikely that most people will give up meat completely.
 This is where cultured meat comes in.

 The world’s first cultured meat was unveiled by Dr Mark Post of Maastricht University in 2013; he famously created a lab-grown beef burger that cost a quarter of a million Euros to produce.
 Google co-founder Sergey Brin footed the bill, and the burger set off a wave of inspiration.

 Today’s clean meat startups are tackling everything from fried chicken to foie gras, and many look likely to reach supermarkets and restaurants within the next five years.

 Aleph Farms has set its sights on sending the world’s first cultured steak to market.
 At present, most startups are turning out paste-like meat that suits sausages, burgers or strips; a fully-formed steak or filet is a different game completely.
 What’s more, the startup believes that it will be able to cut the time it takes to create a steak down to just three weeks, compared to two years raising cattle.

 Aleph unveiled its first attempt last December; it was the first lab-produced meat to have a muscle-like texture, but the flavour and thickness wasn’t yet on par with conventional steak.